 Brewed coffee – chilled strong coffee is the best but of course a medium-strength coffee or decaffeinated coffee would be tasty too

-Unsweetened almond milk – I am using the unsweetened Almond Breeze milk.
+Unsweetened almond milk – I am using the unsweetened almond milk.
 It adds a lovely creamy texture to the frappuccino without adding carbs or sugar

 Cream – I love my drink dairy-free, so I opt for full-fat canned coconut cream making this recipe a delicious paleo frappuccino too.
 However, you can use heavy cream if you prefer.
 Both options provide the same texture and macro.